joeldavis84/kvio-lab-images/README.md

     - Stops and delete the instance
     - The exported Targz file contains the raw disk of the GCE instance.

 On AWS case, this last step changes.
-The YAML file will propagate the AMI image among some regions (listed bellow)
+The YAML file will propagate the AMI image among some regions (listed bellow), then a JSON file is generated with the AMI ID's info.

 ### AWS Regions to propagate to